 Staff will be actively monitoring the planned works to minimize disruption wherever possible.
 Should you require more information on this matter, kindly contact our Engineering Department at (604) 514-2997.

 The City’s contractor Lafarge Canada Inc. completed the 48 Avenue Road Improvement Project.
 The project inlcuded widening 48 Avenue on the north side from 200 Street to 203 Street to allow for bike lanes, new sidewalk from 200 Street to 201 Street, and rebuilding the road with new gravels and asphalt.

-For more information on planning projects in the City, please contact the City Engineering Services department at 604-514-2997 or email email@example.com.
+For more information on planning projects in the City, please contact the City Engineering, Parks and Environment department at 604-514-2997 or email email@example.com.

 The purpose of the Fraser Highway One-Way Improvement Project is to renew the One-Way and create a more welcoming, vibrant downtown for our growing community.
 The planned replacement of underground utilities has created an opportunity to improve the area and create a more pedestrian-friendly, inviting experience for businesses and visitors.

 To assist with the design process, the City is working with a team of engineers, landscape architects, traffic planners and community engagement specialists.

 To date, two rounds of consultation have been completed.
 Phase One Consultation with residents and businesses sought input on what they most like and most want changed about the Fraser Highway One-Way.
 Phase Two Consultation in Fall 2018 sought input on design concepts that incorporated key public interests for trees and greenery, vibrant public spaces and improved pedestrian experience for the new One-Way.

 The City is working to prepare the refined design based on input received during the Phase Two Consultation.
 The refined design and cost estimate will be presented to Council and shared with the public in early 2019.
 The City will continue to pursue contribution funding from senior levels of government.